 It’s a streaming video curriculum that teaches about the latest digital trends.
 We do this through a library of short videos, in-class discussion guides, bilingual at-home conversation guides, bilingual at-home video content, teacher professional development sessions, church and school policy examples, newsletter and social media content, and more.
 Our goal is to help schools and homes create a Christ-centered view of using technology.

 Chris McKenna created Virtue in Media.
-He is the Founder of Protect Young Eyes, a website and ministry dedicated to educating kids and parents how to use technology well.
-The Protect Young Eyes team completed over 200 live presentations to kids and parents during the 2017 school year, across the country!
-It’s from this experience that Virtue in Media was created in order to fill the need for Scripture-based digital citizenship curriculum (in lieu of live presentations - but we still love doing those, too!).
+He is the Founder of Protect Young Eyes, a website dedicated to educating kids and parents how to use technology well.
+The Protect Young Eyes team speaks at churches and schools around the United States and it’s from this experience that Virtue in Media was created in order to fill the need for Scripture-based digital citizenship curriculum (in lieu of live presentations - but we still love doing those, too!).